mricos/bird2vec/README.md

 # bird2vec
-Bird2vec was a collaboration between conceptual artist Nire and Mike Ricos and Will Morgan.
+Bird2vec was a collaboration between conceptual artist Nire, Mike Ricos and Will Morgan.

 We achieved her vision of a research based art project using machine learning to  create novel bird sounds that are "sonically-consistent"